unstoppablecarl/downsync/src/markdown/downsync-rules.md

 - Dice: d6
 - Measuring tape
 - Circular bases of size: 40mm, 70mm, 80mm, 90mm
-- Tokens
+- Tokens (8mm colored wooden cubes)
 - Models
 - 4x4 ft play area
 - Terrain

-#### Scale
+#### Scale and Abstraction

-The scale of the game's models are 15mm (1/100 scale).
+Downsync miniatures are 15mm (1/100 scale).
-The overall scale is highly abstracted as the battlefield is a representation of what holographic imaging would be available to you when commanding your forces.
+The tabletop represents a holographic interface for commanding your forces with a scale abstracted to improve usability.
+Each Unit's actual scale would be a 0.1mm dot occupying the general area within its base.
-Terrain scaled for 6mm-15mm works fine but looks best if it is all roughly the same scale.
+Terrain scaled for 6mm-15mm can be used but works best if it is all roughly the same scale.

 #### Measuring

 When measuring distances to or from a Unit/Ping, any point on the edge of the base may be used.
-Players may make measurements at any time.
+Players may take measurements at any time.

 ### Rolling Dice